 Need to store a bunch of leftovers?
-Click here to see my recommendations on the best containers for freezing leftovers.
+Try the best containers for freezing leftovers.

 Pretty bowls, pretty please!

-For a more expensive, but classic vintage look, the Mason Cash Bake Me Happy Mixing Bowl is one of the best.
-It will certainly set you back a few more of your hard-earned dollars, but it looks great and has lots of things to recommend it.
+For a more expensive, but classic vintage look, the Mason Cash Embossed Fox Mixing Bowl is one of the best.
+It will certainly set you back a few more of your hard-earned dollars, but it looks great and has plenty of reasons to recommend it.

-This bowl is made from earthenware, but is chip-resistant and exceptionally durable.
-It has a 2.85-quart capacity.
-The bowl is decorated, with “Bake Me Happy,” subtly written around the sides.
+This bowl is made from earthenware but is chip-resistant and exceptionally durable.
+It has a 4.25-quart capacity.
+The bowl is decorated, with forest-dwelling foxes on the sides.
 It’s a nice touch, and also provides better grip for holding the bowl.

 This model is surprisingly light, certainly light enough to hold in one hand while stirring with the other.
 Unfortunately, it does lack a non-slip surface on the base to make life even easier.
-It’s dishwasher safe, so cleanup isn’t a problem.
+It’s dishwasher safe meaning cleanup won’t be a problem.
 The inside of the bowl is a white glossy color, which is useful for assessing color and consistency of your mixture.
 Although the exterior is chip resistant, the inside can scratch easily.
 Be aware of that if you are using a whisk or blender.

-My final recommendation is the Huji 3-Piece Stainless Steel Mixing Bowls.
-It’s a set of three bowls (small, medium, and large), all made with quality stainless steel.
-They have silicon handles for ease of use when baking or pouring.
+My final recommendation is the Rorence 3-Piece Stainless Steel Mixing Bowls.
+It’s a set of three bowls (small, medium, and large), all made of quality stainless steel.
+They have silicone handles for ease of use when baking or pouring.
 Plus, they feature internal markings for measuring your mixture.
 The non-slip silicone base is a great touch.
-You can choose between red or blue for the handles and base.
+You can choose several colors such as red or blue for the bowls.

 For more great recommendations on baking supplies, check out my post on the best rolling pin for cookie dough.
 You might also want to read my article on the 6 ice cream scoops that will have you baking like a pro!